OpenTermsArchive/contrib-versions/Skype/Terms of Service.md

 **YOU EXPRESSLY ACKNOWLEDGE THAT YOU HAVE READ THESE TERMS AND UNDERSTAND THE RIGHTS, OBLIGATIONS, TERMS AND CONDITIONS SET FORTH HEREIN.
 BY CLICKING ON THE ACCEPT BUTTON AND/OR CONTINUING TO INSTALL THE SOFTWARE OR USE THE SOFTWARE, PRODUCTS AND/OR SKYPE WEBSITES, YOU EXPRESSLY CONSENT TO BE BOUND BY ITS TERMS AND CONDITIONS AND GRANT TO SKYPE THE RIGHTS SET FORTH HEREIN.**

-© Skype and/or Microsoft – Last updated: March 2014
+© Skype and/or Microsoft – Last updated: June 2014

 Call Send SMS Add to Skype You'll need Skype CreditFree via Skype